-Adding to the info in this article was one first published in 2020 and now updated for 2022: “54 Shocking Sleep Statistics and Trends.”
+Adding to the info in this article was one first published in 2020 and now updated for 2024: “54 Shocking Sleep Statistics and Trends.”
 Note the headline on the page: “Global sleep problems might be causing more damage than terrorism.
 Sleep on that.”
-This version of the article is much easier to study than the last version because it’s divided into four categories focusing on stats for general sleep data, sleep deprivation and sleep disorders, plus sleep aids and how people use technology to monitor sleep problems.
+This version of the article is much improved, focusing on stats for general sleep data, sleep deprivation, and sleep disorders, a chart showing the amount of sleep people of all ages need, plus sleep aids and how people use technology to monitor sleep problems.

-I glanced through this article last year and decided not to study it because I thought it might keep me awake thinking about what I’m doing to myself because I don’t sleep as long as the experts tell me I should.
-Throughout my life as a self-employed individual, I’ve rarely gotten seven hours of sleep.
-Even now in my “older age,” if I get 5-6 good hours of sleep, I consider it sufficient.
-Here’s something I learned years ago: If I get up and pretend I’ve had all the sleep I need, have a protein-rich breakfast, and get on with the day, I can work all day without feeling tired or sleepy.
+The chart indicates that people my age need 7 to 9 hours of sleep.
+But throughout my life as a self-employed individual, I’ve rarely gotten seven hours of sleep.
+Now in my “older age,” if I get 5 to 6 good hours of sleep, I consider it sufficient.
+Here's something I learned years ago: If I get up and pretend I've had all the sleep I need, have a protein-rich breakfast, and get on with the day, I can work all day without feeling tired or sleepy.
 In short, having the right mental attitude has made all the difference for me.
 Since I’ve lived like this for decades and have excellent health and energy in my old age, I’m not convinced that lack of sleep has been harmful to my health.
-But only God knows what gave me breast cancer.
-(That story is told in this PDF report: Breast Cancer: What Women Need to Know.)
+But only God knows what has caused the memory problems I have now, or what gave me breast cancer, a story told in this PDF report: Breast Cancer: What Women Need to Know.

 ARTICLES ON THE WEB offer tips on what we can do to help our overall health and improve our sleep while we’re at it, but sometimes our efforts to do those things do not necessarily give us a sound sleep every night.

-If I’ve had two or three short-sleep nights in a row, I will give in and take an over-the-counter pill that works very well for me (comparable to Tylenol PM).
+If I’ve had two or three short sleep nights in a row, I will give in and take an over-the-counter pill that works very well for me (comparable to Tylenol PM).
 And sometimes I take some Melatonin—paying heed to the usage/dosage instructions for older adults.
 (See these tips on the Sleep Foundation website.)
-In the past I’ve occasionally asked my doctor for a prescription of 30 Tamoxifen tablets (which can last me for a year), but I use one only when I’m desperate to get eight or nine hours of sound sleep.
+In the past, I’ve occasionally asked my doctor for a prescription for 30 Temazepam tablets, but I use one only when I’m desperate to get eight or nine hours of sound sleep.
 We can never “catch up” on lost sleep, but one great night of sleep for me is comparable to filling my energy tank.
 I’m good for days after that, even with only 6 hours’ sleep.

 I’ve never been able to take a nap in the middle of the day and always envied Harry, who would lie down after lunch every day saying, “I’m going to study the inside of my eyelids for a little while.”
 He’d go out like a light and wake up about 20 minutes later, completely refreshed.
 If I ever give in and lie down after lunch, I’m apt to sleep for two hours or more, which will only upset my normal go-to-bed time.